The best Prime Day tech deals on headphones, tablets and more

 Select is editorially independent.
 Our editors selected these deals and items because we think you will enjoy them at these prices.
 If you purchase something through our links, we may earn a commission.
 Pricing and availability are accurate as of publish time.

-Amazon Prime Day 2022 is finally here, with sitewide savings for Prime members on popular categories ranging from skin care and pet products to small kitchen appliances and fitness equipment.
+Day two of Amazon Prime Day 2022 is here, with continued sitewide savings for Prime members on popular categories ranging from skin care and pet products to small kitchen appliances and fitness equipment.
 And whether you need some new wireless headphones or a laptop, Amazon is offering notable discounts on various gadgets — from Amazon brands and national brands alike — during the sale.

 SKIP AHEAD Prime Day tech sales on Amazon | Prime Day tech sales at other retailers